zenorocha/liferay-learn/docs/dxp/7.x/en/system-administration/system-settings/using-configuration-files.md

-# System Settings: Configuration Files
+# Using Configuration Files

-[System Settings](./system-settings.md) provides a user interface for making system-scoped configuration changes and setting default configurations for other [scopes](./system-settings-and-configuration-scope.md).
+[System Settings](./system-settings.md) provides a user interface for making system-scoped configuration changes and setting default configurations for other [scopes](./understanding-configuration-scope.md).
 The same configurations in the UI can be made via configuration file.

 You can use configuration files to transfer configurations from pre-production systems to production systems or between any other Liferay DXP systems, as long as the version is identical.